 Table 6: Showing mean values of Petiole length in cm two weeks after germination in cm

-from table 6 also, there were not much noticeable variation in mean petiole lenght for both the treatment and the control.
+from table 6 also, there were not much noticeable variation in mean petiole length for both the treatment and the control.
 This implies that xtrazine herbicide has just little or no negative effect on petiole length.